Wildlife of Alaska: Halibut

 The Pacific halibut is the largest flatfish in the family Pleuronectidae.
 The halibut swims sideways due to its lateral flattening, and most adults have both eyes on their upward-facing side.
 The scales on the halibut are embedded into the skin, giving the illusion that the halibut is smooth.

 Lamprey

 The lamprey is an eel-like jawless vertebrate that is a part of the family Petromyzonidae.
 Lampreys are freshwater fish often found around coastal waters and burrow their larvae in such waters.

 Lingcod

-The lingcod is a bottomfish and are commercially harvested.
-It is a large fish that can grow up to 5 feet and weigh up to 130 pounds by their maturation stage.
-Colors range from brown, grey, green, and blue, and they have dark and light spotting.
-The lingcod thrives in the depths of the ocean floor and are found in coastal regions and in the Bering Strait.
+The lingcod is a bottom feeder and are commercially harvested.
+It is a large fish that can grow up to 5 feet and weigh up to 80 pounds by their maturation stage.
+Colors range from brown, grey, green, blue, and pink, and they have dark and light spotting.
+The lingcod thrives in the depths of the ocean floor and are found in coastal regions around Alaska and in the Bering Strait.